Treatment of Pneumonia

 There are essentially three different antibiotic treatment scenarios:

 • Outpatient treatment (mild communityacquired pneumonia, CAP).
-This group of patients are usually treated with the following types of antibiotic: fluoroquinolones (moxifloxacin or levofloxacin), betalactam or macrolide.
-Outpatients with a chronic disease that could increase the risk of presenting a type of pneumonia caused by an atypical pathogen should be treated with a course of moxifloxacin, levofloxacin or amoxicillin/clavulanic acid, co-administered with a macrolide.
+This group of patients are usually treated with the following types of antibiotic: fluoroquinolones (moxifloxacin or levofloxacin), betalactam (from the penicillin group) or macrolide (azithromycin or clarithromycin).

 • Treatment in the ICU (severe CAP).
-The recommended treatment is a thirdgeneration cephalosporin in combination with levofloxacin or a macrolide.
+The recommended treatment is a cephalosporin (ceftriaxone or ceftaroline) in combination with levofloxacin or a macrolide.

 It is essential to start antibiotic treatment early in patients with community-acquired pneumonia (CAP); it should be administered within less than 4 hours of the diagnosis in order to achieve a clinically proven reduction in morbidity and mortality rates, as well as a reduction in the length of the hospital stay.